Filter & Sorting Feature

 TL;DR

-• What I did: Led benchmark research, behavioral analysis, and UX strategy for a new filters & sorting model on PLPs.
+• What I did: Led benchmark research, Hotjar behavioral analysis and UX strategy for a new filters & sorting model.

 Context & Business Goal